keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 1. Finally, we again deploy the previous version of the **simplenode** service expecting a pass by the quality gate.

-## Deployment of a SLOW implementation of the Simplenode service
+## Deployment of a SLOW implementation of the simplenode service

-To demonstrate the benefits of having quality gates, we will now deploy a version of the simplenode service with terribly slow response time.
+To demonstrate the benefits of having quality gates, we will now deploy a version of the **simplenode** service with terribly slow response time.

 * To trigger the deployment of this version, please execute the following command: